twboom/SynthQuencer/src/assets/wiki.md

 ## Release (Slider)
 Release is the value it takes to reach zero gain after the notes is at it's sustain level.

+# Keyboard Hotkeys
+We have implemented some keyboard hotkeys.

+If you want more hotkeys, please open up a feature request in our Issues section on GitHub!

+## Hotkeys
+Space: play/stop
+Delete: reset grid

 # Advanced
 SynthQuencer also has some features that are not fully implemented yet.
 These features might be changed any time!
 This page will ofcourse be updated accordingly!

 ## Different wave types
 You are able to set the wave type by adding '?wave={wave}' to the end of the URL.
 Your available options are: 'sine', 'triangle', 'sawtooth' (default), 'square'.